aceyoung-esat/MyReader/README.md

 ## ✨ Key Features & Implementation Details

-Here is a breakdown of what we have implemented in this version:
+Here is a breakdown of what have been implemented in this version:

 ### 📖 1.
 Advanced Reading Interface (Multi-Column Pagination)
 Implemented a web-based rendering engine within a native window to gain full control over typography and layout.